alackles/alackles.github.io/study.md

 Undergraduate research is a great way to find out if you enjoy a topic -- or if you don't enjoy it.
 My undergraduate research helped me find out I did not like biology benchwork, but that I loved working with and manipulating data computationally.
 I would not have found out either of these things in a classroom setting, but they have now shaped my entire career after college.

 Undergraduate research also allows you to think more deeply about a topic, instead of broadly.
 Lawrence does a wonderful job of preparing you to synthesize and think across multiple fields of study, but engaging in research allows you to really dig in to learning about an area on a high level.

+If you are interested in graduate school, you should definitely try undergraduate research.
+For one, it is good to find out if you like it.
+For another, more and more graduate admissions committees are expecting some research experience.
+I don't think they _should_, but if you have the opportunity to do undergrad research, it can only benefit you to do so.

 ### What Makes a Good Undergraduate Research Assistant?